scribe-public/sample-policies/docs/v2/initiatives/ssdf.md

 **Short Description**: Evaluate PS rules from the SSDF initiative

+**Full Description**:

+This initiative enforces key controls from the Secure Software Development Framework (SSDF) to ensure  the integrity and security of your software supply chain.
+It evaluates critical process (PS) rules  to detect vulnerabilities, enforce proper access and commit practices, and secure code repositories.

 **Help**: https://csrc.nist.gov/pubs/sp/800/218/final

 > ** Evidence for this initiative is not required by default but is recommended.**